clivewalkden/hibpv2/README.md

 # hibpv2

 A command line interface for batch checking emails against HaveIBeenPwned or just checking a singular email.
 This is a python script to verify multiple email addresses for pwnage.
 My version actually works, the original had a syntax error that wouldn't allow it to run.

 Type "python setup.py" to install hibpv2

 Usage:
-  -h, --help   show this help message and exit
+  -h, --help   Shows this help message and exits
-  -a ADDRESS   Single email address to be checked
-  -f FILENAME  File to be checked with one email addresses per line
+  -a ADDRESS   Singular email address to be checked for pwnage -f FILENAME  File to be checked with one email addresses per line

-This tool respects the rate limit (HTTP 429) and adjusts accordingly.
-Output is in color to show the differences between breached and not breached.

 Example output:

 [i] info@example.com has not been breached.